How to Perform a Goblet Squat

 There are plenty of choices when it comes to the source of resistance: kettlebell (upside down or right side up), dumbbell (long ways or short ways), looped resistance band (under feet and held together by hands under chin), cable (holding ropes), or even a sandbag can be held at chest height.

-• Elbows should flare out comfortably to the sides.
+• Elbows should flare out comfortably to the sides, while shoulders remain relaxed (not elevated).

-• Choose a squat stance that allows the greatest depth for the client’s mobility; some individuals will find a wider stance, or slight foot turn out will allow more hip mobility.
+• Choose a squat stance that allows the greatest depth for the client’s mobility; some individuals will find a wider stance, or slight foot turn out will permit more hip motion.
+(But continue to coach them into better hip and ankle mobility!).

 • No matter the stance width and position, knees should still point in the same direction as the toes during movement.